 Now here’s the question that’s probably on your mind: how do you write a resume headline to stand out and get noticed?

-In this guide, we’ll cover everything you need to know about resume titles and headlines.
-Stay tuned because there are also 5 examples you need to steal that’s going to bring you one step closer to getting an interview.
+Stay tuned because there are also 5 examples you can steal that is going to get you one step closer to getting an interview.

 What Is A Resume Headline?

 A resume headline is a short description of who you are as a candidate, and it has the goal to catch the hiring manager’s attention.
 Typically, it’s positioned on top of your resume, just below your name, and above your resume summary.